-Rapid insulins, which are a type of insulin known as analog insulins, can be injected or given through an insulin pump.
+Rapid insulins, a type of insulin known as analog insulins, can be injected or given through an insulin pump.

 Humalog is a product with the active ingredient insulin lispro.

-It is extremely fast acting and will usually start working within 15 minutes.
+It is incredibly fast-acting and will usually start working within 15 minutes.

 The effects of insulin last between 2 and 5 hours.

-It is faster acting than soluble insulin and therefore extremely useful with meals.
+It is faster acting than soluble insulin and, therefore, beneficial with meals.

-Like many other forms of rapid-acting insulin, humalog can be combined with intermediate-acting or longer-acting insulin for a longer period of blood glucose maintenance.
+Like many other forms of rapid-acting insulin, Humalog can be combined with intermediate-acting or longer-acting insulin for a more extended period of blood glucose maintenance.

-When novorapid is injected, it works extremely fast and works to normalize blood sugar levels.
+When Novo rapid is injected, it works extremely fast to normalize blood sugar levels.

 It usually starts working after 10-20 minutes and will last 3-5 hours.

-Mealtime can be one of the most difficult times to control blood sugar in people with diabetes.
+Mealtime can be one of the most challenging times to control blood sugar in people with diabetes.

-With each meal, the pancreas releases insulin to help the body use or store blood glucose that comes from food, but people with type 2 diabetes do not respond well to that insulin.
+With each meal, the pancreas releases insulin to help the body use or store blood glucose from food, but people with type 2 diabetes do not respond well to that insulin.